helene-todd/PCBS_CellularAutomata/README.md

 As you can see, what was previously an oscillator is now still.

 ## What I learned
 This project was challenging at times and I feel like I have learned a lot from it.
-Here are a few examples :
+Here are a few examples of what I learned :

 <ul style="list-style-type:circle" >
 <li style="padding-left:4em"> What cellular automata are and what they can model